Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Lisa Teitler Link

 Julissa (Julie) Torres-Roman teaches various undergraduate courses in biology, anatomy and physiology, and general science.
-Her work as a full-time adjunct faculty and course lead earned her recognition by the School of General Education and by her peers in the science department.
+Her work as a full-time adjunct faculty and course lead earned her recognition by the School of Multidisciplinary and Professional Studies and by her peers in the science department.
 Previously, Torres-Roman was a faculty member at her alma mater, Montclair State University, and at Essex County College, where she taught various science courses and helped underprivileged students pursue their academic goals.
 Her goal is to make science more approachable by ensuring that students relate to the concepts they are learning about in the classroom.
 In her personal time, Julie volunteers as an Envirothon instructor for intermediate and middle school students, as well as a judge for local and virtual science fairs for elementary, middle, and high school students, and she is also a trained climate reality leader.

 Education: MS, Montclair State University